Music can help with learning languages. Do you agree? Have you seen a connection between the two?

 My kids were super excited just playing random notes on the piano every day.
 I wondered if I should go to a music store and grab a piano textbook for my 5-year-old and teach her now.
 I didn’t know how to get started.

 I didn’t want to teach my kids the same way I learned.
 After I studied aboard, I realized I didn’t agree with the traditional Hong Kong piano teaching style.
 In Hong Kong, people usually pay about $50 USD for four 30-minute piano lessons for a beginner, and this does not include textbooks.
-I remember in my first piano lesson I just played the note middle C – one note for an entire 30 minutes lesson.
+I remember in the first piano lesson I just played the note middle C – one note for an entire 30 minutes lesson.
 The whole song contained five middle Cs.
 That’s it!
 At the next lesson, it was the same but the note was D. It was so boring!
 As a little 6-year-old, all I was asked to do was to play and memorize the first 7 notes for the first 3 months.

 I didn’t want my kids to learn this way, so I decided to find something better to invest my money and time into.
 I started searching all over the internet, and one day an advertisement for Hoffman Academy popped up, so I clicked it.
 It changed everything.